 |To Begin Taking Classes in:

 || Application Deadline

 Before being admitted and cleared for appropriate coursework, applicants must also complete an orientation session.
-Orientation sessions may be during the first core course or in some cases online or via IVC (formerly EDNET) or some other online meeting program.
-Dates vary.
-Please contact the department at 435-865-8759 or firstname.lastname@example.org for details.
+Orientation sessions will be held via IVC (Interactive Video Conferencing) at least two weeks prior to deadline for applications and submission of all required documents.
+You may contact the department at 435-865-8759 or email@example.com for details.